James MacPherson (actor): Taggart, career and personal life

 Initially the character of Jardine was to be a foil to DS Livingstone, assistant to DCI Jim Taggart (Mark McManus), but when Neil Duncan left the show shortly after MacPherson joined it, Jardine became Jim Taggart's permanent right-hand man.
 He then became the central character following McManus's death in 1994.
 McManus was godfather to MacPherson's daughter Katie.

 2002 saw MacPherson's last appearance as DCI Michael Jardine.
 In 2000, MacPherson suffered a collapsed lung and underwent life-saving surgery.
-The experience gave him a new perspective on life and he realised he no longer enjoyed working on "Taggart".
+The experience gave him a new perspective on life and he realised he no longer enjoyed working on Taggart.
 With this realisation, he decided to quit the show.
 MacPherson's final episode, "Death Trap", was aired on 14 January 2002.

 Since Taggart, MacPherson has concentrated on the theatre.
 Much of his early stage work saw him cast as a policeman.
 He appeared as Jardine in all but name in a TV documentary investigating claims that Scottish MPs were bribed to pass the Acts of Union of 1707.
 He also guest-starred in several episodes of The Bill as a former officer whose sister was raped by other policemen.
 He provided the voice for Ian Rankin's Inspector Rebus in the talking book series.
-In 2000 MacPherson appeared in a Channel 4 Schools History series The Scots Detective, playing DI Scott.
+In 2000, MacPherson appeared in a Channel 4 Schools History series The Scots Detective, playing DI Scott.

-In July 2002, he worked with acting company with the Scots actress Emma Currie called Acting Up.
+In July 2002, he worked for an acting company, Acting Up, with the Scots actress Emma Currie.

 In October 2003, MacPherson formed a rock and roll band called The Cams with ex-Wet Wet Wet drummer Tommy Cunningham, and was seen singing with the band on Children in Need on BBC One Scotland the following month.

 Christmas 2003 saw MacPherson appear as Abananzar in Aladdin at His Majesty's Theatre in Aberdeen.

 He received a fellowship from the Royal Scottish Academy of Music and Drama in 2004.

 In 2007, he starred in the stage version of Dial M for Murder with Faye Tozer of Steps.